Skip to content

 Limitations of Prior Work

-Model editing cannot generalize logically: After editing "A's spouse is C→D," the model cannot automatically infer "D's spouse is A," requiring explicit bidirectional editing.
+Model editing lacks logical generalization: After editing "A's spouse is C→D," the model cannot automatically infer that "D's spouse is A," necessitating explicit bidirectional edits.

-Existing solutions address symptoms rather than causes: Data augmentation (generating reverse samples) or modifying the training objective are superficial fixes.
+Existing solutions address symptoms rather than causes: Data augmentation (generating reverse samples) or modifying training objectives are merely superficial patches.

 1. Can the reversal curse be overcome through appropriate training?